-The City extends 27 miles along the coast but extends only one mile inland on average.
+The 20 square mile City extends 22 miles along the coast but extends only one mile inland on average.
 It forms a long and significant connecting link between the coast and the large, undisturbed habitat areas of the Santa Monica Mountains.
 The city itself contains substantial areas of undeveloped native habitat.
-Most development has occurred in the general vicinity of Point Dume and in those areas closest to the ocean, including several canyons (e.g. Las Flores, Malibu Creek, Ramirez, and Trancas).
+Most development has occurred in the general vicinity of the Malibu Civic Center, Point Dume and Trancas and in those areas closest to the ocean, including several canyons (e.g. Las Flores and Ramirez).
 The most widespread vegetation type within the city is coastal sage scrub.
 Moving inland, the biodiversity increases to include chaparral as the primary vegetation type.

-There are a large number of watersheds in Malibu with over 30 streams discharging into the ocean.
-The riparian corridors along many of these streams connect the habitats within the city to the large inland watersheds, which are of particular significance to endangered steelhead trout.
+There are more than 15 watersheds in Malibu with over 30 drainage areas discharging into the ocean.
+The riparian corridors along many of these streams connect the habitats within the city to the large inland watersheds some of which are of particular significance to endangered steelhead trout.
 (Dixon, 2003)